Sea-Watch: 2019

 On 19 May 2019, the Italian police seized Sea-Watch 3 at the island Lampedusa, allowing the disembarking of the 47 migrants whom she had recently picked up on 15 May 2019.
 Reports of the operations angered Matteo Salvini, who opposed the landing of the migrants.
 In June 2019, the ship was again detained; 53 migrants had been rescued from the coast of Libya on 12 June.
 Italy allowed only 11 especially vulnerable people to disembark; on 25 June 2019, the captain of Sea-Watch 3 threatened to land at Lampedusa in spite of the interdiction, eventually entering Italian territorial waters.
 According to the organisation, it was "not as a provocative act, but out of necessity and responsibility".
 A column in French newspaper Le Monde stated that Captain Carola Rackete was only "reminding us all of the existence of international conventions such as that stating rescue at sea is a duty for all".
 In an editorial in the same newspaper, 700 celebrities supported the migrants and opposed Salvini.
 A poll by Italian daily Il Giornale showed that 61% of Italians were opposed to Sea-Watch 3 landing at Lampedusa.
 During the night of 28 to 29 June, the ship was seized, and Carola Rackete was arrested for helping illegal immigration.
 Sea-Watch 3 later collided with the 50-knot Class 800 patrol boat "808" of Italian law enforcement agency Guardia di Finanza, which had tried to block the larger vessel from docking.
 The boat was pushed against the dock and slightly damaged.
 Since the Guardia di Finanza was legally considered a combatant while it protected waterways, the Italian media reported that Rackete could also be charged with attack on a warship, a crime punishable with 3 to 10 years in prison.
 Two days later, an Italian judge decided that no further incarceration was necessary, and Rackete was released.
 As of July 2019, the criminal investigation continues.

+From September to December, Sea-Watch 3 was detained at Licata.